-- ¶10.
-This high error rate will be apparent to Alice and Bob if they have been using an error-detecting code for the key.
-(In effect Eve is introducing noise into the channel.) - ¶11.
-Further, Eve's version of the key will be about 25% incorrect. - ¶12.
-This is only the most basic technique, and it has some vulnerabilities.
-Other techniques have been proposed. - ¶13.
-State of the art:2 "The highest bit rate system currently demonstrated exchanges secure keys at 1 Mbit/s (over 20 km of optical fibre) and 10 kbit/s (over 100 km of fibre)" - ¶14.
-"As of March 2007 the longest distance over which quantum key distribution has been demonstrated using optic fibre is 148.7 km, achieved by Los Alamos National Laboratory/NIST using the BB84 protocol." - ¶15.
-"The distance record for free space QKD is 144 km between two of the Canary Islands, achieved by a European collaboration using entangled photons (the Ekert scheme) in 2006,[7] and using BB84 enhanced with decoy states[8] in 2007.[9]
-The experiments suggest transmission to satellites is possible, due to the lower atmospheric density at higher altitudes." - ¶16.
-Commercial: At least three companies offer commercial QKD.
+This is only the most basic technique, and it has some vulnerabilities, and so other techniques have been proposed, but they are outside the scope of this book.
+"The highest bit rate system currently demonstrated exchanges secure keys at 1 Mbit/s (over 20 km of optical fibre) and 10 kbit/s (over 100 km of fibre)" 4 "As of March 2007 the longest distance over which quantum key distribution has been demonstrated using optic fibre is 148.7 km, achieved by Los Alamos National Laboratory/NIST using the BB84 protocol."
+In Aug.
+2015 keys were distributed over a 307 km optical cable, with 12.7 kbps key generation rate.
+"The distance record for free space QCD [quantum key distribution is 144 km between two of the Canary Islands, achieved by a European collaboration using entangled photons (the Ekert scheme) in 2006, [7] and using BB84 enhanced with decoy states [8] in 2007.
+[9] The experiments suggest transmission to satellites is possible, due to the lower atmospheric density at higher altitudes."
+At least three companies offer commercial QKD.
 "Quantum encryption technology provided by the Swiss company Id Quantique was used in the Swiss canton (state) of Geneva to transmit ballot results to the capitol in the national election occurring on October 21, 2007."
+Four QKD networks have been in operation since midlate 2000s.
+Among them,